sunisdown/faster_cpython/pep_dict_version.rst

                 # Fast-path: avoid the dict lookup
                 return True

+            # lookup in the dictionary, but get the entry version,
+            #not the value
             entry_version = self.dict.getversion(self.key)
             if entry_version == self.entry_version:
                 # another key was modified: cache the new dictionary version